WMD-group/Phonons/2016_MAPbX3-CompleteAssignment/README.md

 Further Information
 -------------------
-Please direct any queries to the WMD-Bath organisation.
+Please direct any queries to the WMD-Group organisation.